 Chang enjoys figure skating and playing the piano.
 He has a “Gold Medal” from the US Figure Skating Association and a “Paderewski Medal” from the American College of Musicians.

-Chang’s project, Wash and Learn seeks to expand digital access and supports digital literacy development for families in the United States living below 200 percent of the poverty line by installing public access computers and facilitating digital literacy trainings inside coin laundries.
+Chang’s project, Civic Suds seeks to expand digital access and supports digital literacy development for families in the United States living below 200 percent of the poverty line by installing public access computers and facilitating digital literacy trainings inside coin laundries.

 Dr. Ali Imad Fadlallah is a Los Angeles based singer, songwriter, mix engineer, actor and producer signed to Avant Artists as well as his own imprint, Rima Records.
 Ali is a first generation, Lebanese-American Muslim born in Detroit and raised next door in his hometown of Dearborn, MI.
 At 18, Ali began pursuing his passions for music, theatre and education when he moved to Minneapolis to complete his Bachelor of Arts in English Literature from the University of Minnesota.
 His experience as a student in a failing public school system, and the son of a revolutionary public school leader (his father), shaped Ali into a passionate educator who joined the 2009 Teach for America Corps and taught 11th graders in Clarksdale, MS.